 People earning a low- to moderate- income – up to 120% of the area’s median income – can qualify to live in affordable housing communities.
 Anyone who has a qualified income, meets minimum credit qualifications, passes the background check and meets other eligibility criteria can qualify to live in affordable housing.

-Affordable housing is typically financed by non-profit housing developers through funding from private banks, Federal Tax Credits, developer fees, and the Redevelopment Agency’s low-and moderate-income housing fund.
-The Redevelopment Agency sets aside 20% of the taxes they receive each year for developing and constructing affordable housing communities.
+Affordable housing is typically financed by non-profit housing developers through funding from private banks, Federal Tax Credits, developer fees, and the City's low-and moderate-income housing fund.